-The significant accounting policies described in the Company's audited financial statements as of and for the year ended December 31, 2013, and the notes thereto, which are included in the Annual Report on Form 10-K, have had no material changes during the nine months ended September 30, 2014, except as noted below:
+The significant accounting policies and estimates used in preparation of the condensed consolidated financial statements are described in the Company's audited financial statements as of and for the year ended December 31, 2014, and the notes thereto, which are included in the Annual Report on Form 10-K. There have been no material changes in the Company's significant accounting policies during the three months ended March 31, 2015.